David's How-Tos

 These notes apply to most Linux operating systems.

-Fedora is a GNU/Linux distribution which, by default, uses GNOME desktop.
+Fedora is a GNU/Linux distribution that, by default, uses the GNOME desktop.
 Fedora Workstation is my favorite Linux distribution and my daily driver.
-It has some imperfections here and there, but it is improving with every new release.
+It has some imperfections here and there, but it is improving with each new release.
 And I haven't found any other distro that would suit my needs better than Fedora.

 Debian GNU/Linux

 Debian is a great Linux distribution for home servers, IoT, and for beginners who want to learn Linux.
-Debian is very easy to use even in command line mode.
-Moreover, many guides can be found on the Internet because of its popularity.
+Debian is very easy to use even in the command line mode.
+Because of its popularity, many Debian guides can be found on the Internet.

 Raspbian (Raspberry Pi)

-Raspbian is a Debian compiled for ARMv6 processor found in Raspberry Pi.
-There are some minor modifications and presets, but from the user's point of view, it's almost the same as Debian.
+Raspbian is Debian compiled for ARMv6 processor architecture that is found in the original versions of the Raspberry Pi.
+There are some minor modifications and presets, but from the user's point of view, it is almost the same as Debian.
+Recent Raspberry Pi models use more modern ARM processors that are supported by upstream Linux distributions, so I haven't used Raspbian in many years now.

 FreeBSD